doc97/tman/docs/manual.md

     3. Delete a tag
 5. Task lists
     1. Moving a task to another list
+6. Searching
-6. The intended way to use TMan
+7. The intended way to use TMan

 ### 1. Account